justfunxin/treeSelect/README.md

 make a treeSelect use [bootstrap-treeview](https://jonmiles.github.io/bootstrap-treeview/)

-1. support flat json data
+1. support flat json data where `pid`
-2. support select element
+2. support select element, can config option by select `data-` attr
+3. support dropdown select
-3. when check a node, auth check all child nodes
+4. when check a node, auth check all child nodes
-4. when all sibling nodes checked, auto check parent node
+5. when all sibling nodes checked, auto check parent node
 ### Demo
 For demo, See http://kangarooxin.github.io/treeSelect